Dr Nabeel Ahmed

 - Ahmed N, Atkinson GJ, Baker NJ, Sjoberg L. Flux Switching Modulated Pole Machine topologies which offer greater mechanical simplicity.
 In: IEEE International Electric Machines & Drives Conference (IEMDC).
 2013, Chicago, IL, USA: IEEE.

 - Ahmed N, Washington JG, Atkinson GJ, Baker NJ.
 Reduction of Cogging Torque and Torque Ripple in Modulated Pole Machines by Geometrical Changes.
-In: 7th International Conference on Power Electronics, Machines and Drives (PEMD 2014).
-2014, Manchester, UK: IET Digital Library.
+In: 7th IET International Conference on Power Electronics, Machines and Drives (PEMD 2014).
+2014, Manchester, UK: IET.

 - Pompermaier C, Washington J, Sjoberg L, Ahmed N. Reduction of cogging torque in transverse flux machines by stator and rotor pole shaping.
 In: IEEE Energy Conversion Congress and Exposition (ECCE 2016).
 2017, Milwaukee, WI, USA: IEEE.